tangrams/tangram-docs/pages/Javascript-API.md

 Textures will only be reloaded if any of the texture definition's parameters changed, or if the texture is tied to a DOM element.

 #### `queryFeatures()`
 Queries the tiles which intersect the viewport and returns the features contained in those tiles.
+(For querying a single feature at a given pixel location, see [`scene.getFeatureAt()`](#getfeatureatpixel).)

+The query method has the following signature and default parameters: `queryFeatures({ filter = null, visible = null, unique = true, group_by = null, geometry = false })`

+`queryFeatures()` will query the features from tiles that currently intersect the map viewport.

+The method returns a promise with an array of matching features, e.g. `queryFeatures().then(features => console.log(features));` will print the matching features to the console.
+(An array is the default return type, see `group_by` below for an alternate format.)

+Each returned result will have a properties field for that feature.
+See the `geometry` option below to include feature geometry with the results.

+Optional parameters described below will further limit the set of features returned.

+Because tiles usually include some area outside the viewport, the `queryFeatures()` method can be thought of as roughly querying the visible area, but results may include some nearby features as well.
+This effect can also be caused by tile over-zooming, for data sources with a `max_zoom`.

+##### filter
 An optional [filter](Filters-Overview.md) object can be provided, using the same syntax used for selecting features for styling in layers.
-If no filter is provided, all features will be returned.
+If no filter is provided, all features will be returned (subject to other parameters defined below).

 This example will return all restaurants in the pois layer in the visible tiles: